Tough As Old Boots

 What are some forgotten idioms that are well-suited to our odd times?

-We scanned the Oxford Dictionary of English Idioms (because, you know, time …) to find old-fashioned sayings that could well be revived for life as we currently know it.
+We scanned the Oxford Dictionary of English Idioms (because, you know, rabbit hole …) to find old-fashioned sayings that could be revived for life as we currently know it.
 In our words …

 Cut the cackle

 Stop babbling on about nothing and get to the point.

 Enough to make a cat laugh

 Oops.
 Sorry.
 Not going to happen.

 A person or event that casts a gloom over an otherwise happy occasion.

 Heart of oak